4d/docs/docs/FormObjects/properties_Appearance.md

 There can only be one default button per form page.

-In addition, on macOS, the default button property modifies the button's appearance in order to indicate a "recommended choice" to the user.
+In addition, on macOS, the default button property modifies the button's appearance in order to indicate a "recommended choice" to the user and is automatically bound to the **Enter** key, even if it does not have the focus.
 The default button can be different from the focused button.
 Default buttons have a specific blue appearance on macOS:

 ![](../assets/en/FormObjects/property_defaultButtonmacOS.en.png)

 > Button must have a standard height to get the default button appearance.

-On Windows, the concept of "recommended choice" is not supported: only the focused button has a different appearance at runtime.
+On Windows, the concept of "recommended choice" is not supported: only the focused button has a different appearance at runtime and the **Enter** key is bound to the focused button.
 However, in the 4D form editor, the default button is represented with a blue outline:

 ![](../assets/en/FormObjects/property_defaultButtonWindows.en.png)